Google Analytics Glossary

 6. How can you set up goals in Google Analytics?

-7. How to delete a goal in google analytics?
+7. How to delete a goal in Google Analytics?

 8. How to set up e-commerce tracking in Google Analytics?